 You should carefully read this disclosure and consider your personal circumstances before deciding whether to elect Betterment’s Flexible Portfolio Strategy (“Flexible Portfolio”).

-There are several ways that a Flexible Portfolio differs from the Betterment Portfolio Strategy.
+There are several ways that a Flexible Portfolio differs from the Betterment Core Portfolio Strategy.
 You should consider these differences when deciding if you wish to elect a Flexible Portfolio.

 Investors considering a Flexible Portfolio should consider how it impacts the operation of Betterment’s Tax Loss Harvesting+™ and Tax Coordination™ features.
-Depending on the individual asset class weights you select, there may be more or fewer opportunities for tax loss harvesting in your Flexible Portfolio relative to tax loss harvesting opportunities in the Betterment Portfolio Strategy with a comparable level of risk or expected return.
+Depending on the individual asset class weights you select, there may be more or fewer opportunities for tax loss harvesting in your Flexible Portfolio relative to tax loss harvesting opportunities in the Betterment Core Portfolio Strategy with a comparable level of risk or expected return.
 Eliminating exposure entirely to individual asset classes in a Flexible Portfolio will generally also reduce opportunities for tax loss harvesting.
 You can use Tax Coordination with a Flexible Portfolio.
 If you elect a Flexible Portfolio for your Retirement Goal, all Betterment investment accounts within your Retirement Goal will share the same Flexible Portfolio, with individual asset classes distributed using our asset location strategies.
-However, altering or removing asset classes may impact the effectiveness of Tax Coordination relative to its effectiveness when used with the Betterment Portfolio Strategy.
+However, altering or removing asset classes may impact the effectiveness of Tax Coordination relative to its effectiveness when used with the Betterment Core Portfolio Strategy.